-- Write a story about your family pet, create a video about it and upload it online.
+- Write a story about your family pet, create an accompanying video, and upload it online.

 - Make a spoof of a favorite television show.
 Capture it on video and then show it during family movie night.

 It's important for young girls to feel confident about themselves.
-Learning how to take care of her mind and body is a great way to do that.
+Learning how to take care of their minds and bodies is a great way to do that.